(To the companies involved - if you use one of my ideas, I deserve a finder's fee. A huge one)

 - Sara Paretsky on Black Canary: Again, it might seem obvious (Paretsky's main character being a hard boiled female PI), but my selection goes deeper.
 Paretsky's writing seamlessly melds social consciousness with hard boiled atmospherics - with the Canary coming into her own as a character, this seems an almost natural match.
 Make Dinah Lance more of a crusader, and have some friction between her and Oliver Queen (mostly in terms of class and wealth), and you have the makings of a great series, and Paretsky would deliver an excellent comic series.

 - Robert B. Parker on Batman: Let's look at how Spenser's creator fits the character....knight errant fighting for justice in his own way - Check.
 Interesting supporting cast, mostly in terms of main character's "building" a family - Check.
 Skewed take on justice and fairness, with some moral ambiguities- Check.
 Enough face punching action to keep ISB and Long Box fans happy - Check.
-Novel that could serve as template for Batman/Robin relationship - Check.
+Novel that could serve as template for Batman/Robin relationship - Check

 - Jonathan Kellerman on Doc Samson: Kellerman's work focuses mostly on Alex Delaware, a clinical psychiatrist who consults with the police on murders.
-(Kellerman's also written about an LA Detective, and even wrote a murder mystery set in Israel.)
-Match him up with Doc Samson, make Doc a consulting psychologist to, say, SHIELD in a post-Civil War Marvel Universe, and you'll get a cool-as-heck series.
+(Kellerman's also written about an LA Detective, and even wrote a murder mystery set in Israel

 - TIE - Simply Because I Can't Decide Which is Cooler: